What is molluscum contagiosum?

 - Don’t shave the bumps.
 This can also spread the virus on your own skin.

-- Wash your hands before and after caring for the rash.
+- Wash your hands for at least 20 seconds before and after caring for the rash.

 - Don’t share towels, washcloths, or clothing with anyone.